Henonicks/F2/README.md

 # F2

 F2F - Fling 2 Find out!
-My Portal 2 map as well as the assets used.
+Here you can find [My Portal 2 map](https://steamcommunity.com/sharedfiles/filedetails/?id=3269933606)'s VMF as well as the assets used.

 > **_NOTE_** You may need [Teamspen's Hammer Addons](https://github.com/TeamSpen210/HammerAddons) to compile this map as they were used for some features.